eliasdejong/viperlith/docs/HTML_STREAMING.md

 10. Client sees the updated page

 We now have obtained the following features:
-1. Writes never block or run into locks
+1. Writes never block or run into locks (single writer)
 2. Readers and writer don't block eachother (ensured by WAL mode)
 3. Readers scale horizontally with core count
 4. No cache duplication / Readers read from the same page cache (ensured by mmap)